But first, a note on meal times for first-time visitors to Southern Spain:

 |The "Chicken Bar"|

-*La Cabaña: Popular bar with a glass-walled cabin out the front for smokers.
-Specialises in grilled meat.
-Three-course good value menu del día on weekdays.
+*La Cabaña: Popular bar with a glass-walled cabin out the front.
+Specialises in grilled meat, excellent tapas.
+Good value 3-course menu del día on weekday lunchtimes.

 Siglo XXI: Good place to sit outside when the Levante is blowing, because it faces west.
 Impressive range of gins and tonics.
 Occasional live music, no food.

-Burguer Donald (I kid you not): Burger joint open in the evenings, in a side street next to the park.
+Burguer Donald: Not only burgers, but kebabs, pulled pork, fried chicken KFC style ...
+Open in the evenings, in a side street next to the park.

 Tabanco Flamenco: Flamenco-themed bar with occasional live music (late!), cocktails and capuchino but no food.